top of page

 The Israeli Opera, Tel Aviv

-New viola work premiered at Proto-fest, Spain by the renowned Rivka Golani
+New viola work premiered at Proto-fest, Spain by renowned musician Rivka Golani

 The work “Shvarim” (“Shards”) seeks to express a subjective perspective on the period of the Corona-pandemic, in retrospect, in musical contexts relating to Jewish and Israeli cultures and in a national and multinational context.
 The work focuses on the division and polarization of society during this time until today.